RookeriesDevelopment/rook-flutter-sdks-docs/rook-apple-health/README.md

 }
 ```

-### Keeping track of the last time a summary was retrieved
+##### Keeping track of the last date a summary was retrieved

+Health Connect does not allow retrieving data on background, so every time your users open your app
+you should retrieve the data manually to help you retrieve the data of the days the user did not
-We store in preferences the last date data was retrieved
+open your app.
+We store in preferences the last date data was retrieved.

-Call `getLastExtractionDate(AHRookDataType rookDataType)` providing a `AHRookDataType`, e.g. if you want to retrieve
+Call `getLastExtractionDate(HCRookDataType rookDataType)` providing a `HCRookDataType`, e.g. if you want to retrieve
-the last date a `SleepSummary` was retrieved use `AHRookDataType.SLEEP_SUMMARY`.
+the last date a `SleepSummary` was retrieved use `HCRookDataType.sleepSummary`.

-It will return a `DateTime` instance.
+It will return a DateTime instance.

-#### Example
+Rules:

+* The returned DateTime will be in UTC.
+* The returned DateTime will be the same you provided when retrieving health data.

+##### Last extraction date of a sleep summary example

 Let's suppose that one of your users opens the app on `2023-01-10`, the app then retrieves a sleep
 summary from yesterday (`2023-01-09`) with `getSleepSummary`.

 Then the user forgets to open the app until `2023-01-15`, then you'll
-call `getLastExtractionDate(AHRookDataType rookDataType)`it will return `2023-01-09` or `2023-01-10` (depending on the
+call `getLastExtractionDate(HCRookDataType rookDataType)`it will return `2023-01-09` in a DateTime instance.
+Now,
-user's timezone) in a DateTime instance.
-Now, in a loop, you can recover data from the days the user did not open the
-app (`2023-01-10` to `2023-01-14`).
+in a loop, you can recover data from the days the user did not open the app (`2023-01-10` to `2023-01-14`).

 An example using sleep summaries is detailed below: